Roscand/learning_it-logger/README.md

 ## Functionality

--   Add & remove IT technitians
+-   Add & remove IT technicians
 -   Add, update & remove log messages
 -   Mark & unmark a message as urgent
--   Filter logs by message text or technitian name
+-   Filter logs by message text or technician name
--   Each log contains info about technitian, log message, urgency status and added date
+-   Each log contains info about technician, log message, urgency status and added date

 ## Dependencies